September 3, 2019

 Stay in the Know

-In Part 1 of this two-part series on contact center burnout we covered some of the warning signs of agent overload.
+In Part 1 of this two-part series on call center burnout we covered some of the warning signs of agent overload.
 In this second chapter, we will discuss the causes behind the signs and what you can do to reduce and even eliminate them.

 Why is this so important?
 Because burnout can lead to agent attrition – which can cost your business a tremendous amount each year.
-According to research by Contact Babel, medium sized contact centers have an average turnover rate of 37%.
-When you factor in that call centers typically spend $8800 on hiring and training new agent, attrition can cost a 100-agent contact center about $325,600 per year.
+According to research by Contact Babel, medium-sized contact centers have an average turnover rate of 37%.
+When you factor in that call centers typically spend $8800 on hiring and training new agents, attrition can cost a 100-agent contact center about $325,600 per year.
 In addition, you may be risking your reputation and impeding the quality of customer service, which can lead to plummeting customer satisfaction.

 So, let’s dive into the top five causes of agent burnout and look into what you can do to combat them.